stefanoghinelli/asyn/README.md

 # asyn

-> Package to list synonyms for a word from a thesaurus uses the Datamuse API
+> Package to list synonyms for a word from a thesaurus using the Datamuse API

 ## Installation